openvir/virusim/README.md

 The idea is to create a configurable simulation of a viral infection for the browser mainly for educational purposes.
 This project should be open-source and non-profit.

+## looking for

+Currently we're looking for enthusiastic people who are willing to join this open-source and non-profit project.
+Concretely we're looking for:
+- JavaScript/TypeScript developers
+- Biologists/Immunologists/Virologists/MDs to guide the project and to input useful requirements and domain-specific knowledge

+## development process

+Feature Branches

 ## development

 To start development and run the project locally, run